nitrictech/docs/docs/support/upgrade.md

 The example is a POST request of an API which creates a record in a Collection.

-We'll go from Code, Yaml, OpenAPI to just Code.
+We'll go from code, yaml, and OpenAPI to just code.

 #### Before